cdktf/cdktf-provider-azuread/docs/servicePrincipalTokenSigningCertificate.python.md

 - *Type:* str

-The object ID of the service principal for which this certificate should be created.
+The ID of the service principal for which this certificate should be created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.53.1/docs/resources/service_principal_token_signing_certificate#service_principal_id ServicePrincipalTokenSigningCertificate#service_principal_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/3.0.2/docs/resources/service_principal_token_signing_certificate#service_principal_id ServicePrincipalTokenSigningCertificate#service_principal_id}

 ---